-Pay and inflationary pressures were higher in 2022/23 than forecasted in the MTFS with the average pay award (following a pay freeze the previous year) of 5% being announced.
-Energy prices remain the largest single driver of inflation, however over the medium term it is anticipated inflation and wage growth will fall back to the Bank of England target inflation rate of 2%.
-These inflationary increases, against a backdrop of tighter public and personal finances, have made setting the 2023/24 MTFS more challenging than it has been recent years.
-The current external environment, seen through inflationary pressures, is more volatile than previous increasing the likelihood of budget assumptions being materially challenged in year.
+Pay and inflationary pressures were higher in 2024/25 than forecast in the MTFS, with the average pay award of 4.75% being announced.
+In addition, the increase on employers National Insurance charges from April 2025 has created a pressure in 2025/26.
+These inflationary increases, alongside a settlement that did not fully cover centrally imposed costs and have made setting the 2025/26 MTFS challenging.
+The current external environment, seen through inflationary pressures and a move towards above inflation pay awards, remains volatile, increasing the likelihood of budget assumptions being materially challenged in year.